 The book of John gives this perspective.

 Now in the place where he [Jesus] was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.
 So because of the Jewish day of Preparation, since the tomb was close at hand, they laid Jesus there.
 Now on the first day of the week Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.
 John 19:41-20:1

 Mary went to tell Peter and John.
 Then she went back to the tomb.

 But Mary stood weeping outside the tomb, and as she wept she stooped to look into the tomb.
 And she saw two angels in white, sitting where the body of Jesus had lain, one at the head and one at the feet.
 They said to her, “Woman, why are you weeping?”
 She said to them, “They have taken away my Lord and I do not know where they have laid him.”

 Having said this , she turned around and saw Jesus standing, but she did not know it was Jesus.
 Jesus said to her, “Woman, why are you weeping?
 Whom are you seeking?”
 Supposing him to be the gardener, she said to him, “Sir, if you have carried him away, tell me where you have laid him, and I will take him away.”
 Jesus said to her, “Mary”.
 She turned and said to him in Aramaic, “Rabboni” (which means teacher).
 John 20:11-16

 It is hard to be patient and faithful when we don’t understand events that are taking place.
 We can be inspired by the example of these women and the promises that Jesus has given us in the Bible.

-This post is shared with Tuesdays with a Twist and Anita’s link-up, Inspire Me Monday
+This post is shared with the Five Minute Friday writing community.
+Today’s prompt is: PATIENT Also Linking up with Anita’s Inspire Me Monday .